cs10/fa25/_projects/project4.md

 ## Part 3: Peer Reflection/Comments

 You will be writing comments for two members of your group.
-These comments will be posted in [EdStem Thread](https://edstem.org/us/courses/74174/discussion/6495748).
+These comments will be posted in [EdStem Thread]().
 To submit, you will need to take screenshots of your comments from EdStem, and upload the screenshots to Gradescope.

 - Guidelines & Submission
-    - Reflect on 2 of your classmates’ essays on Gradescope (Due: 4/11) .
+    - Reflect on 2 of your classmates’ essays on Gradescope (Due: 11/7) .
         - Your response should be a short reflection based on two presentations you participated in.
         - You can write about something new you learned, something that stood out to you or you found surprising, or how the project relates to your prior knowledge about the subject, how the topic of the essay connects with your topic, etc.
         - Your comments should include at least one question about the topic.
         - The expected length of each response is around 3-6 sentences.
     - The 2 students you should respond to are: any two students in your group (you pick)
     - Your feedback will not be shared with the students and will be used for the purpose of evaluating your peers and your own work

+### Make-up Presentations + Logistics
+- We will offer make-up presentations during the following times, but you must sign up using the Google Sheet link above:
+    - Marius's office hours from 2 to 3PM on Tuesday, 11/4
+    - Marius's office hours from 2 to 3PM on Thursday, 11/6
+    - Aanvi's office hours from 12 to 1PM on Friday, 11/7
+    - Bella's office hours from 2 to 3PM on Friday, 11/7
+    - Bella's office hours from 3 to 4PM on Friday, 11/7
+- Please note, you will need at least one other person to sign up for a presentation time.
+    - If you only have one other person to do the presentation with, you will still need to gain points for the "Comments / Feedback" section.
+- To gain credit for the "Comments / Feedback" portion you will watch any [Ted Talk - Technology (click here)](https://www.ted.com/topics/technology), and upload meaningful comments onto EdStem while also providing a link to that Ted Talk.
+You can pick the Ted Talk you find the most interesting as long as it is technology related.
+    - If you need credit for two comments, you must watch and comment on two separate Ted Talks.

 ## Feedback Form

 Congratulations on finishing your fourth project in CS10🥳

-Please spend some time completing this [feedback form](https://forms.gle/KxdNfQAbNpe7VX57A).
+Please spend some time completing this [feedback form](https://forms.gle/KvJaDL7GMnkeNZLK7).
 This will be worth 1 point of your project grade.
 Thank you!

 ## Rubric & Grading